CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 ### Code Refactoring
 1. [x] Modularize Setting.tsx.
 (Settings.jsx)

-### Bug Fixes
+### Bug Fixes and Updates
 1. [ ] Fix 'Deploy' route in app.jsx.
 (App.jsx)
 2. [ ] Page refresh returns tab styles to the deploy tab but stays on the same page.
-3. [ ] Fix Files in the public directory are served at the root path.
-Instead of /public/tempIcon.png, use /tempIcon.png.
+3. [ ] Fix "Files in the public directory are served at the root path.
+Instead of /public/tempIcon.png, use /tempIcon.png".
 4. [ ] Investigate Port disconnected, reconnecting...
 Port connected inject.js:1 loop.
 5. [ ] No 404 on empty routes.
 6. [x] Fix inaccurate hour timestamp in History table[add a in setting a dropdown to set local time].
 7. [x] Fix no chain prop in deploymentData.
+8. [ ] Update README.MD
+9. [ ] Switching in history to chain with no deployment, results in no action.

 ### Security and Warnings
 1. [ ] Fix security vulnerabilities. (package.json)